Major Cineplex: Mega Cineplex

-The sixth installment of the Major Cineplex chain, exclusively built at Central Mega Bangna shopping mall in Samut Prakarn.
+The sixth installment of the Major Cineplex chain, exclusively built at the Mega Bangna shopping mall in Samut Prakarn.
 It's designed in pixel and the Digital theme as the cinema is Thailand's first Digiplex that all 15 screens are equipped with the only Digital 4K projector, and RealD cinema system, and do not feature a 35-mm film projector in this branch.
-This brand also includes 4DX theatre, Thailand's third IMAX with Laser theatre, and Thailand's largest LED cinema screens powered by LG Miraclass Cinema System.
+This brand also includes 4DX theatre, ScreenX theatre, Thailand's third IMAX with Laser theatre, and Thailand's largest LED cinema screens powered by LG Miraclass Cinema System.

 Quartier CineArt

 The eighth installment of Major Cineplex chain, exclusively built in The EmQuartier Bangkok shopping mall.
 It is said to be a Thailand first CineArt concept.
 With 8 screen, including fourth branch of IMAX with Laser, Thailand first Laser Projector "AEON THEATRE @ QUARTIER", Dolby Atmos and RealD XL theatre, and 5 digital cinemas.

 ICON Cineconic

 The seventeenth installment of Major Cineplex chain, exclusively built in Iconsiam Bangkok shopping mall in 2018.
 It is said to be a Thailand first interracial standard concept and Thailand first laserplex.
-With 14 screens and 3,000 seats, ICON Cineconic cinemas are including The Iconic IMAX Theater-the first IMAX with Laser theater in Thailand that equipped by IMAX-Barco 2nd generation laser projector (the Commercial Laser; CoLa) and 12.1 channel IMAX nXos sound system, The Iconic VIP Screen-the 6 star theater, Cineconic Kids Cinema, Cineconic Living Cinema-a cinema-themed with living room concept that provide for group rental or event rental first, the Iconic 4DX theater, and 9 digital cinemas that equipped with laser projection system.
+With 9 screens and 1,456 seats, ICON Cineconic cinemas are including The Iconic IMAX Theater-the first IMAX with Laser theater in Thailand that equipped by IMAX-Barco 2nd generation laser projector (the Commercial Laser; CoLa) and 12.1 channel IMAX nXos sound system, The Iconic VIP Screen-the 6 star theater, Cineconic Kids Cinema, Cineconic Living Cinema-a cinema-themed with living room concept that provide for group rental or event rental first, the Iconic 4DX theater, Dolby Atmos theater, and 3 digital cinemas that equipped with laser projection system.